 one digital image of the stern taken directly from astern.

 CCPs shall ensure that the data referred to in Paragraph 2 on the vessels flying their flag authorised to fish in the Agreement Area is kept up to date.
 CCPs shall inform the Executive Secretary of any modification regarding the vessel data, including authorisation status of current fishing vessels and any new vessels, within 15 days after such modification.

+CCPs shall inform the Executive Secretary of their inability to obtain an IMO number despite following appropriate procedures.
+The Meeting of the Parties shall take into account such exceptional circumstances.

 Any State or fishing entity that becomes a CCP after the date that this CMM enters into force shall provide the information referred to in Paragraph 2 within 30 days of becoming a CCP.